 A presence on the largest search engines is vital.
 Baidu dominates the online searching market with 70% of queries.
 A presence on Baidu is the most important step to generate leads from students.

-The highest quality leads gain high ranking on Baidu’s search results.
+The highest quality leads to gain a high ranking on Baidu’s search results.

 2. Search Engine Advertising and Search Engine Marketing